 Maryam Hosseini, 49, a former political prisoner for four years and member of the Leadership Council.
 She was involved in the movement for 31 years.
 She was in charge protection of Ashraf, when she was handcuffed and shot at the time of the massacre.

-The spirit of these women and their 46 other comrades who gave their lives on September 1, 2013, continues to inspire the people of Iran in their struggle for freedom.
+The spirit of these leading women of the PMOI/MEK and the Iranian Resistance, and their 46 other comrades who gave their lives on September 1, 2013, continues to inspire the people of Iran in their struggle for freedom.